webdev36/swapidy_project/README.md

 5) Congrats if you made it this far.
 Now remember to always git fetch --all before git push heroku master

 Everytime you pull, make sure you run the db initialization script: rake swapidy:db:reset

+If you don't see any js function getting executed, you should run rake assets:precompile